ChaelCodes/strawberry-machine-cake/README.md

 # README

 ## Pixie
 Pixie is a story-telling content-generation web app that emulates social media.
-Build characters, and post what's happening on your character.
+Build characters, and post what's happening on your character sheet or in a particular scenario.

 ## Ruby version: 2.5.3